 Shabbat and Summer Camp

-It’s official . . . this Shabbat is the first Shabbat of the summer!
-And for many children across the country, it will also be their first Shabbat at overnight summer camp (as it will be at our own Steve and Shari Sadek Family Camp Interlaken JCC)!
-For many children, the experience of Shabbat at Jewish summer camps is their only real Shabbat experience.
+For many Jewish children, the experience of Shabbat at Jewish summer camps is their most powerful Shabbat experience.
 Even for those children who regularly observe Shabbat, the Summer Camp Shabbat experience is entirely unique.
 Services are outdoors, surrounded by nature.
 They are accompanied by enthusiastic song leaders and often over-the-top energetic singing and dancing.
 The children are surrounded by their friends from distant locations.
 The creativity of the summer camp Shabbat is certainly a hallmark of Jewish camping.

 Unquestionably, Jewish summer camps are a brilliant idea.
 They help create and strengthen Jewish identity like no other experience.
 Who thought of Jewish summer camps?